RDTiel/Tiel-Lilygo-SlimeVR-Tracker/README.md

    For more stable chest trackers

 ## 3d Printing
-All parts to be printed without supports
+All parts to be printed without supports on either PLA or PETG

 1. Buckles and Cases both Main and Extension can be printed at these settings for 0.4mm nozzle